SringayKeno/forecasting-home-prices-sacramento-county/README.md

 ### Project Overview

 #### *This 10 part project is currently in progress thru Nov 2022.
-Using over 20 years of Zillow data, I identify the top 5 zip codes for home value in 9 different home catagories within Sacramento County.
+Using over 20 years of Zillow data, I identify the top 5 zip codes for home value in 9 different home catagories in Sacramento County.
 Then, I forecast those homes values and percentage increases out for the next 3 years using the SARIMA forecasting algorithm.*